Tendersweet Carrot (Heirloom, 70 Days)

-According to the 1936 James Vick catalog, “Many of our customers who do not care much for carrots are enthusiastic about Tendersweet.
+Heirloom pre-1936.
+According to the 1936 James Vick catalog, “Many of our customers who do not care much for carrots are enthusiastic about the Tendersweet Carrot.
 Roots are long, tapering down to a blunt end and are reddish orange in color, and very uniform in size and shape.
-Popular with market growers because of the attractive bunch it makes.”
-300 seeds
+The Tendersweet Carrot is Popular with market growers because of the attractive bunch it makes.

-Harvest– Start when carrots reach finger size for baby carrots.
+Harvest: Start when carrots reach finger size for baby carrots.
 Carrots planted for summer harvest will hold in the ground for a few weeks but tend to split if they stay in the ground too long.
 Late season carrots hold longer and become sweeter in the cooler weather.

-Tips- Use a row cover helps to maintain moisture for germination.
-Carrots prefer a loose soil, free of rubble.
-If your soil is heavy with clay, use the shorter varieties.
-Keep well weeded and cover any exposed carrot with soil to prevent greening.
+Tips: Using a row cover helps to maintain moisture for germination.
+The Tendersweet Carrot prefers a loose soil, free of rubble.
+Use the shorter varieties for heavy soils.
+Keep well weeded and cover any exposed carrot with soil or mulch to prevent greening.
 An excess of nitrogen in the soil cause the roots to become hairy.